United States Postal Service

 18% decrease in call center volume

-Once open enrollment season was complete, reports showed that call center traffic dropped 18%.
-Case workers also noted far less complaints regarding the new open enrollment system.
+Once the open enrollment season was over, reports showed that call center traffic dropped by 18%.
+Case workers also noted far fewer complaints regarding the new open enrollment system.

 12% increase in retiree engagement